google/WebFundamentals/src/content/en/tools/workbox/guides/service-worker-checklist.md

 When you register your service worker file, the browser will make a network request for the file.
-If your server returns a `Cache-Control` header with your service worker file, the browser will
-**cache your service worker file in the HTTP cache**.
+If your server returns a `Cache-Control` header with your service worker file, some browsers browser will **cache your service worker file in the HTTP cache**.
 Future requests for your service worker file will consult the HTTP cache, which can cause some confusion while developing locally or after publishing a new service worker and changes don't seem to be taking affect.

-Generally, most developers will want to set the `Cache-Control` header to 'no-cache', forcing browsers to always check the *server* for a new service worker file.
+Generally, most developers will want to set the `Cache-Control` header to `no-cache`, forcing browsers to always check the *server* for a new service worker file.

 If you are unsure what your current `Cache-Control` header is for your